MobileFirst-Platform-Developer-Center/BlueList-On-Premise/android/README.md

 2. Import the sample into Android Studio.
 When prompted select the android/mfp-bluelist-on-premises/build.gradle file, also, when prompted for a GRADLE_HOME select the directory where your Gradle download lives.

-3. Configure your wlclient.properties and bluelist.properties to use your DataProxy and mfp server.
+3. Configure your wlclient.properties to use your mfp server.
+You shouldn't need to mofify your bluelist.properties.

 4. Click "run" and watch as your app communicates with your Cloudant Local backend